Traumatic Brain Injuries

 If you or your child is experiencing traumatic brain injury symptoms, we urge you to seek medical attention immediately.
 If you would like to speak with a brain injury lawyer about your family’s legal rights, we encourage you to contact us for a free initial consultation.

-To speak with one of our Los Angeles traumatic brain injury lawyers about your family’s legal rights, please call 800-789-8840 or contact us online.
+To speak with one of our traumatic brain injury lawyers about your family’s legal rights, please call 800-789-8840 or contact us online.
 You can reach us 24/7, and you pay nothing unless we help you recover just compensation.

 "Excellent and honest attorney!
 I highly recommend!"